-There are currently no medical exams to specifically diagnose Autism.
-Doctors and healthcare professionals rely on observation, talking with parents, physicians and therapists about the child in question to make a diagnosis.
+There are currently no medical tests, like a blood test, to specifically diagnose autism.
+Doctors and healthcare professionals rely on observation, as well as speaking with parents, physicians and therapists about the child in question, to make a diagnosis.

-They examine a core group of three behaviors that tend to hallmark the disorder.
-The first being social interaction, the ability of a child to interact with both peers and parents.
-Secondly, verbal interactions, children may have trouble vocalizing needs and conversing, usually relying on grunts and pointing and thirdly doctors look at repetitive behaviors and if a child has a narrow field of interests that may be exclusive from others.
+The first is social interaction and communication – the ability of a child to interact with both peers and parents, and verbal interactions – children may have trouble vocalizing needs and conversing.
+The second is repetitive behaviors and a narrow field of interests that may be exclusive of others.

-Since Autism is such a wide ranging disorder with many levels of severity, it is not common for one doctor to decide and make a diagnosis.
-Often time professionals have to work together and compare observations and notes.
+Since Autism is so wide ranging, it is not common for one doctor alone to make a diagnosis.
+Oftentimes, professionals have to work together and compare observations and notes.

-First, since vocal communication may be a problem, hearing tests are generally one of the first tests to be completed.
+As vocal communication may be a challenge, hearing tests are generally one of the first tests to be completed.
 Once hearing tests are completed, a complete neurological exam is given, along with cognitive and language testing.

-During the testing process, it is important for all parties involved to communicate and work together.
-The Autism Society of America urges parents to use a four-pronged attack when going through the diagnosis process.
+The Autism Society urges parents to use a four-pronged approach when going through the diagnosis process.